bentomhall/nih-system/homebrewery/world/player-options.md

 ## Mechanist
 Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanists have multiplied.
 One oddity of both of them is that most of their inventions can't actually be operated by other people without the inventor present.
 There's always something missing.
 Some theorize that the mechanic's own soul is a critical component in the tech.
 This has drastically reduced the speed with which advanced technology can spread.
 {{note
-#### Designer’s Note
+#### Designer's Note
-The two primary archetypes at play here are the bulky, short-tempered smith who can’t leave his forge behind, so he brings it with him and wades into melee combat in a clockwork suit of armor, and the quick-fingered, quick-witted tinkerer, almost roguish but with much more of a mechanical bent, whose style revolves around souped-up crossbows and mechanical traps and gadgets.
+The two primary archetypes at play here are the bulky, short-tempered smith who can't leave his forge behind, so he brings it with him and wades into melee combat in a clockwork suit of armor, and the quick-fingered, quick-witted tinkerer, almost roguish but with much more of a mechanical bent, whose style revolves around souped-up crossbows and mechanical traps and gadgets.
 It also has the Chemist variant, who mixes atheric technology with alchemy.

 All three are married to a half-caster-like chassis, with a twist.
 Instead of standard spell slots, the mechanist infuses spell-like magical effects into pieces of his gear: rods, goggles, twists of wire and crystal that look like junk–the outward form matters little.
 But the mechanist must have it ready to hand to create the magical effect stored within.
-The mechanist doesn’t have spell slots and knows very few spells, but instead uses his Aether Engine to power his gadgets.
+The mechanist doesn't have spell slots and knows very few spells, but instead uses his Aether Engine to power his gadgets.
 It has a number of charges that restore over time.
 These power many of his magical effects.
 Mechanically, it looks like delayed warlock progression, but with spell points instead of slots.

 Note: this is an alternative to the Inventor and not designed to be played at the same time in the same party.
 They fit the same thematic niche and are probably not balanced against each other.